w3c/wai-curricula/content/content-author/forms.md

 * Short Answer Questions &mdash; Ask students what type for information instructions should contain.
 Assess how students understand the type of information that instructions should contain.
 * Practical &mdash; Give students a multi-step process and ask them to provide the instructions for each of the steps.
 Assess how students provide the relevant instructions for each of the steps in a multi-step process.
 * Practical &mdash; Give students a form field with specific input requirements.
-Ask them to provide instructions about how to complete the field.
-Assess how students provide instructions to help users complete form fields.
+Ask them to provide instructions that communicate such requirements.
+Assess how students provide instructions that communicate specific input requirements.

 {% include excol.html type="end" %}